Answered By: IESE Library

 A company's supply chain management strategy is typically not public information.
 The best way to research it is to look for press releases from the company or its suppliers which announce contractual relationships.

 To search for press releases over a longer period of time than can be found typically on the company's website, you can use the database Factiva.
-Under "Source", select Source Category "Top Sources" and then mark only "Press Release Wires."
+Click on "Switch Factiva” and go to the previous interface: Under "Source", select Source Category "Top Sources" and then mark only "Press Release Wires."
 Also choose your company under the "Company Box".
 You will see releases from your company and press releases from other companies doing business with your company.

 Go to Discovery and search by using keywords like "suppliers or supply chain" Combine with other keywords to narrow your search.

-Once you have identified a small number of potential articles, scan their references to see if the same articles/books/authors keep occurring, and look at keywords/indexing for ideas on refining your search criteria.
+Once you have identified a small number of potential articles, see their references to locate other articles/books/authors, and look at keywords/indexing for ideas on refining your search criteria.

 Related Topics